spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-My name is Scott, I'm a developer advocate for GraphCMS
+I'm a developer advocate for GraphCMS

 GraphCMS is a headless API content management system and, we really pride ourselves on delivering structured content at scale